elastic/enterprise-search-network-drive-connector/README.md

 #### `network_drive.server_name` (required)

-The name of the server where the Network Drives is present (note that server name may not be the same as the hostname.
-On Windows, you can get the machine from the System panel)
+The name of the server where the Network Drive is found.
+(Note that server name may not be the same as the hostname.
+On Windows, you can get the machine name from the System panel.)

 ```yaml
 network_drive.server_name: 'elastic'